 Chiang Mai to Luang Prabang on the Mekong River

 The next morning we were up early for the beginning of our journey.
 First we needed to cross the border, which was in the middle of the Mekong river.
 So we took a long boat across the river, and set foot in Laos for the first time.
 This was unlike any other border control we’d come across in our travels, relaxed was the word!

 This was unlike any other border control we’d come across in our travels, relaxed was the word!

 After sauntering off the boat, and sorting our visas, we took a tuk tuk from the border crossing to the departure point for our trip a little further down river.
 Here, the Mekong opened up, and we searched for our boat that we would call home for the next two days.

 Stepping onto our home for the next two days, we were excited.
 The long, narrow boat was lined with pairs of seats on either side of the aisle.
 At the far end of the boat we could see a small bar area selling dried noodles, snacks and most importantly, beer.

 For the first couple of hours we just sat and watched the world go by.
 The brown muddy waters of the Mekong contrasting against the backdrop of lush green vegetation on the surrounding hills.
 Occasionally, we’d pass young children playing by the waters edge, or fisherman tending to their nets on the river.
-Mostly though, the river was devoid of human life.
-It was quiet and relaxing.
+Mostly though, it was quiet and relaxing.